Brent R Carr, M.D.

 Research Profile

-My research operates where clinical precision meets conceptual instability.
-I contribute to national effortsāsuch as the GenECT initiative and the NNDC ketamine consensus workāthat aim to identify biomarkers and clarify therapeutic boundaries in treatment-resistant depression.
-In parallel, I collaborate with neuromodulation developers on programming strategies for deep brain stimulation, advancing real-time adjustments that move beyond static stimulation models.
+My research integrates interventional psychiatry, neuropsychiatry, and the ethics of psychiatric treatment.
+I contribute to national effortsāsuch as the GenECT initiative and NNDC ketamine consensus workāthat aim to identify biomarkers and clarify therapeutic boundaries in treatment-resistant depression.
+I also collaborate with neuromodulation developers on programming strategies for deep brain stimulation, including methods that support adaptive and responsive stimulation approaches.

 0000-0001-7771-4886